assadab/fend_optimization/README.md

 - Minify the CSS and HTML files.
 - Compress images with ImageOptim.
-- Styles inlinex in index.html
+- Styles inlined in index.html
 - Add print style media query
 - Put scripts under the page's body
 - Add async property to scripts
+- Replace querySelector with getElementById